 #1 Select your colour palette

-We might be stating the obvious, but it is important point to remember when selecting any soft furnishings or smaller accessories.
+We might be stating the obvious, but it is an important point to remember when selecting any soft furnishings or smaller accessories.
 There is no point falling in love with the most on-trend cushions if they look disastrous with your current décor and mean you’ll have to spend an arm and a leg on redecorating your whole room!

 Looking around the room that you want to beautify; identify a couple of accent colours that you’d like to bring in to really make your interior knit together.
 It might be a well-loved vase or old photo frame that adds a pop of bright colour that you wouldn’t want to see on a wall, floor or anything too large.
 Choose your cushions in a couple of shades of this colour or varying patterns in the same tone.